|118th Pennsylvania Lieutenant Lemuel Crocker disobeyed orders forbidding him to cross the |

 Lemuel Crocker, a tall, muscular 33-year-old lieutenant in the 118th Pennsylvania, aimed to do something about it.

-Return at once to Maryland, he told the captain, or a battery would open fire to persuade him.
+Return at once to Maryland, he told the lieutenant, or a battery would open fire to persuade him.

 "Shell and be damned," replied Crocker, who continued his work.

-In a detailed account published decades later, the 118th Pennsylvania's regimental historian recalled Crocker's heroism -- and naivete -- on Sept.
+In a detailed account published decades later, the 118th Pennsylvania's regimental historian recalled Crocker's heroism on Sept.
 21, 1862:

 |Lemuel Crocker crossed from the Maryland side of the Potomac in the distance to aid |